Uploading Custom Fonts in Piktochart Visual

+As a PRO user, you can upload your own fonts to Piktochart!
 This font upload feature will come in handy especially if you need to create on-brand content for your company or organization.
 It’s very simple to upload your own fonts.
-Here’s how you can do it.

 If you encounter an error message while uploading your design, please ensure that you are using the correct font file format with proper metadata and that the file is not corrupted.